Joe Galloway

 Early in 2013, he was sworn into service as a special consultant to the Vietnam War 50th Anniversary Commemoration project run by the Office of the Secretary of Defense.
 He was also a permanent consultant to Ken Burns’s Florentine Films project to make a documentary history of the Vietnam War for broadcast in 2016 on PBS.

-Galloway, a native of Refugio, Texas, spent 22 years as a foreign and war correspondent and bureau chief for United Press International, and 20 years as a senior editor and senior writer for U.S. News & World Report magazine.
+Galloway, a native of Refugio, Texas, spent 22 years as a foreign and war correspondent and bureau chief for United Press International and 20 years as a senior editor and senior writer for U.S. News & World Report magazine.
 He joined Knight Ridder in the fall of 2002.

-During the course of 15 years of foreign postings—including assignments in Japan, Indonesia, India, Singapore and three years as UPI bureau chief in Moscow in the former Soviet Union–Galloway served four tours as a war correspondent in Vietnam and also covered the 1971 India-Pakistan War and half a dozen other combat operations.
+During 15 years of foreign postings—including assignments in Japan, Indonesia, India, Singapore and three years as UPI bureau chief in Moscow in the former Soviet Union–Galloway served four tours as a war correspondent in Vietnam and also covered the 1971 India-Pakistan War and half a dozen other combat operations.

 Galloway also co-authored “Triumph Without Victory: The History of the Persian Gulf War” for Times Books— and he and Gen. Moore in 2008 published their sequel to We Were Soldiers, a work titled: “We Are Soldiers Still: A Journey Back to the Battlefields of Vietnam.”

-Last year Military History magazine polled 50 leading historians to choose the Ten Greatest Books Ever Written on War.
+Recently, Military History magazine polled 50 leading historians to choose the Ten Greatest Books Ever Written on War.
 We Were Soldiers Once…and Young was among those ten books.

-On May 1, 1998, Galloway was decorated with a Bronze Star Medal with V for rescuing wounded soldiers under fire in the Ia Drang Valley, in November 1965.
+On May 1, 1998, Galloway was decorated with a Bronze Star Medal with V for rescuing wounded soldiers under fire in the Ia Drang Valley in November 1965.
 His is the only medal of valor the U.S. Army awarded to a civilian for actions in combat during the entire Vietnam War.

 Galloway was awarded the 2011 Doughboy Award, the highest honor the Army’s Infantry can bestow on an individual.
 Few civilians have ever received a Doughboy.
 On Veterans Day, 2011, he received the Legacy of Service Award of the Vietnam Veterans Memorial Fund.